Screening For Potential Spin-Offs: Walt Disney

 Source: Company Reports, Gurufocus

-Exhibit 4: Estimated Fair Value of Media Networks Segment
+Exhibit 4: Estimated Fair Value Of Media Networks Segment

 Source: Company Reports, Gurufocus, Author's Work

-By using the peer average 8x EBITDA multiple I derive at a segment value of $65 billion, or $41 per share (See Exhibit 4).
+By using the peer average 8x EBITDA multiple, I derive a segment value of $65 billion, or $41 per share (See Exhibit 4).
 I see this multiple conservative with ESPN receiving the highest affiliate fees of any cable channels and could trade slightly upwards to 9x-10x.

-Parks and Resort Segment
+Parks And Resort Segment

 The parks and resort segment started off the first half of FY2017 strong, posting 8% top line growth and 16% operating income growth.
 Most of this improvement was from the Shanghai resort and cost controls that helped offset wage increases.
 The segment comprises 31% of revenue and 21% of operating income, which makes it the second largest operating segment.
 EBITDA for FY16 was $5.02 billion.

-Disney's processes in creating and monetizing characters within the parks and resorts segment, isn't seen anywhere else on such a scale, and I believe this is where their wide moat lies.
+Disney's processes in creating and monetizing characters within the parks and resorts segment isn't seen anywhere else on such a scale, and I believe this is where their wide moat lies.
 The peer group average trades at 13.5x EBITDA (see exhibit 5).

 Exhibit 5: Peer Group Analysis